 BFA Design & Technical Production Portfolio Review Dates:

-To schedule a BFA Design & Tech Portfolio Review, please email us at firstname.lastname@example.org or call us at (860) 486-2281 and ask to speak to the department recruiter.
+To schedule a BFA Design & Tech Portfolio Review, please email firstname.lastname@example.org to schedule an appointment or call us at (860) 486-2281 and ask to speak to the department recruiter.

 A portfolio should convey information about the applicant’s ability to express him or herself visually, and how he or she reacts to dramatic materials.
 It may include a broad spectrum of work from the last several years including: